 Playing Frozen Wilds—the very good Horizon: Zero Dawn DLC—its got me thinking a lot about winter.
 As its name suggests, it takes place in a winter setting.
-You enter the settlement of Daytower in the early part of the DLC; an area that stretches white as far as the eye can see.
+You enter the settlement of Daytower in the early part of the DLC, an area that stretches white as far as the eye can see.
 The nearly blood-red sun is setting in the background casting a picturesque beam of light atop the snow-capped mountains.
-I want to live here.
+This looks like a really nice place to live.

 The landscape in Red Dead progresses slowly but perfectly, from warm rolling grasslands in the Great Plains through snow-covered impassable mountains around the edges of the Tall Trees region.

 Skyrim also gets the Winter setting right.
 Obviously, since Skyrim is set in the northern region of Tamriel there is a lot of snow, but the contrast to grayer and greener areas like Falkreath make landscapes like Winterhold and Solitude so profoundly unique and interesting.
 Like Tall Trees with bears, the winter settings of Skyrim also provide opportunities to introduce a variety of frost-focused foes like frost trolls and frostbite spiders.
 Why aren’t more games doing this?

 I can’t help but continue thinking how not addressing Winter in games is a missed opportunity.
 It gives a world a stronger pulse, it looks real cool, and it shakes up the ways a game can kill you.
 In my case, it was always the frost troll.